We've reached peak "stuff."

 Improves product discovery

 Collaborative filtering helps users discover new items they might not have otherwise found.
-Just think of how many times you've discovered a new song or artist on Spotify.
-That's all thanks to the power of collaborative filtering.
+By analyzing a customer's preferences and purchase history, collaborative filtering can suggest products that align with their tastes.
+Just think of how many times you’ve discovered a new song or artist on Spotify.
+That’s all thanks to the power of collaborative filtering.

 This makes collaborative filtering an excellent tool to use for upselling and cross-selling.
 You can help customers discover new products or interests.
 Customers don’t even need to actively search.
 You can recommend items popular among users with similar tastes at any point in the customer experience.